aws-samples/policy-as-code/content/cfn_guard/the_basics/index.en.md

 Let's run our validation to look at the results.
 Issue the following command:

 :::code{showCopyAction=true showLineNumbers=false language=shell}
-cfn-guard validate -d rds_demo.yaml -r clause.guard
+cfn-guard validate -d rds_demo.yaml -r clause.guard -—show-summary all
 :::

 You'll get an output like this: